-Urocidin Uses, Dosage, Side Effects, Food Interaction and all others data.
+Urocidin Uses, Dosage, Side Effects and more

 Mycobacterial Cell Wall-DNA Complex (Urocidin) is formulated from Mycobacterium phlei, a non-pathogenic strain of mycobacteria.
 Urocidin has been shown to have immune stimulatory and apoptosis (programmed cell death) activity against cancer cells.
 The product is a sterile biological composition in a sub-micron suspension.
 It is produced at the Bioniche manufacturing facility in Pointe-Claire, Quebec.